frandieguez/frandieguez.com/content/blog/posts/2009-12-27-install-ubuntu-karmic-koala-on-a-macbook/index.md

 With this version what needs tampering with is mainly the keyboard layout and maybe the sound.
 If you want to use the built-in iSight, you probably got a little work ahead of you, but otherwise fixing these minor issues will take you maybe 5–10 minutes.
 <h4>Touchpad Behaviour</h4>
 Since I’m installing on a MacBook, I want the touchpad to behave like it does in OS X, and it pretty much does.
-I only had to open the mouse preferences (System &gt; Preferences &gt; Mouse) and tell it to enable two-finger scrolling and that was that.
+I only had to open the mouse preferences (System > Preferences > Mouse) and tell it to enable two-finger scrolling and that was that.
 If you’re using tapping for clicking, I’m guessing 2 finger tap is right click and 3 finger tap is middle click.
 <h4>Keyboard Setup</h4>
 After selecting the appropriate keyboard layout (Apple / MacBook/MacBookPro (intl.))
 I wasn’t able to write @, $, {, [, ], }, ~ or |, or any other key that required me to press Alt Gr.
 Fortunately I could for unknown reasons write those characters in my Gnome Terminal (but not anywhere else) and copy/paste from there, but that is no fun in the long run and it certainly proves problematic when you try to log in with a password containing any of those characters.